CBMC-GCMP/dafishr/README.md

 some errors we haven’t spotted or considered up to now.
 If you feel you can contribute to this effort feel free to do so by creating a pull request.
-If you are an undergrad and you which to help or develop scientific projects using this data you are welcome to contact us through, you can find contact information of the main author [here](https://github.com/Fabbiologia), or via [twitter](https://twitter.com/FabioFavoretto).
+If you are an undergrad and you which to help or develop scientific projects using this data you are welcome to contact us.
+Please, find contact information of the main author [here](https://github.com/Fabbiologia), or via [twitter](https://twitter.com/FabioFavoretto).